Average and Expected Distortion of Voronoi Paths and Scapes: Tiling the Space of Point-Directions

-It follows that the volume of the projection of the tile to $\Rspace^d$ is at most $R_0^d$ times the volume of the unit ball in $\Rspace^d$.
-Since we assume the uniform probability measure on $\Grass{p}{d}$, the same upper bound holds for the measure of the tile itself.
+Let $z_1 = \affine{\gamma} \cap \affine{\gamma^*}$ and observe that the sphere defined by $u$ and $v$ also passes through $z_1$. {Let $R_0$ be the maximum distance between a point of $\gamma$ and a point of $\gamma^*$, and note that $R_0$ is the radius of every largest sphere that passes through the vertices of $\gamma$ and does not enclose any of the points in $A$; see Figure~\ref{fig:tile}.
+A sphere with the latter property is commonly called an \emph{empty sphere} of $A$.} {Since the diameter of the sphere spanned by $u$ and $v$ is $\Edist{u}{v} \leq R_0$, it follows that the ball with center $z_1$ and radius $R_0$ contains this sphere and thus the projection of $J = \tile{\gamma}{\gamma^*}$ to $\Rspace^d$; see again Figure~\ref{fig:tile}.
+Hence, the volume of the projection of $J$ is at most $R_0^d$ times the volume of the unit ball in $\Rspace^d$.
+Since we assume the uniform probability measure on $\Grass{p}{d}$, the same upper bound holds for the measure of $J$ itself.}

+{A weaker bound on this measure implied by a different ball will be more convenient.
+Consider therefore the largest empty sphere that passes through the vertices of $\gamma$.
+Its radius is $R_0$ and its center, $z_2$, lies on $\gamma^*$.
+Hence $\Edist{z_2}{z_1} \leq R_0$, which implies that the ball with center $z_2$ and radius $2R_0$ contains the ball with center $z_1$ and radius $R_0$ and therefore also the projection of $J$ to $\Rspace^d$; see again Figure~\ref{fig:tile}.
+We state the result for later reference.} \begin{lemma}[Projection of Tile] {Let $z_2$ and $R_0$ be the center and radius of the largest empty sphere that passes through the vertices of $\gamma \in \Delaunay{A}$.
+Then the ball with center $z_2$ and radius $2R_0$ contains the projection of $J = \tile{\gamma}{\gamma^*}$ to $\Rspace^d$.} \end{lemma}